alvr-org/ALVR/wiki/Building-From-Source.md

 You should be good to go!
 Refer to [Streamer Building](https://github.com/alvr-org/ALVR/wiki/Building-From-Source#streamer-building) for the commands to build ALVR

-# Client Building
+# Android App Building

 ## 1. Installing necessary packages

-For the client you need install:
+For the app you need install:

 * [Android Studio](https://developer.android.com/studio) or the [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager)
 * Android SDK Platform-Tools 29 (Android 10)